No. Ten’s Top 10 things to do in (and around) Marylebone during your stay

 London Zoo often called Regent’s Zoo is the oldest scientific zoo in the world, home to thousands of animals and species in central London.
 With a program of immersive exhibits including BUGS, the only walk through spider enclosure in London, live shows across the site including at Penguin Beach, England’s biggest penguin pool and Animal Adventure for young visitors, designed for children by children, London Zoo is a fantastic day out for all the family.
 Opening Hours: Monday – Sunday 10am – 6pm

-Just a few minutes’ walk from No. Ten at Baker Street, you can visit the waxworks of the world’s greatest stars at Madame Tussauds.
+Just a few minutes’ walk from No. Ten; you can visit the waxworks of the world’s greatest stars at Madame Tussauds.
 With works of the stars from film, TV, sport, royalty, World leadership and the catwalk there’s an icon for everyone to take a selfie with!
 Guaranteed fun for all the family.
 Opening Hours: Monday – Friday 9am – 4pm, Saturday –Sunday 9am – 5pm Tickets can be purchased in advance through the hotel.
-Please ask the concierge for more information. email@example.com
+Please ask the concierge for more information. [email protected]

 London’s favourite independent bookseller, a five-minute stroll from the hotel on Marylebone High Street.
 Take in the beauty of the former Edwardian bookshop building whilst browsing the enormous selection of first-hand titles specialising in travel publications, ideal for inspiring your next trip.